maciejkrsk/hangman/README.md

 ## Requirements

-This game requires random, re and List libraries
+This game requires random and re libraries
 ## Run